Epilepsy & Seizures

 7. Sporadic late-onset hemorrhagic stroke.

-Moreover, the growing use of next generation sequencing techniques has led to the identification of patients harboring COL4A1 and COL4A2 mutations with epilepsy as their main clinical problem.
-In these patients, MRI did not detect brain malformations nor porencephaly, but only nonspecific findings such as asymmetric ventricular enlargement, diffuse periventricular leukoencephalopathy, and white matter thinning (69).
+Moreover, the growing use of next-generation sequencing techniques has led to the identification of patients harboring COL4A1 and COL4A2 mutations with epilepsy as their main clinical problem.
+In these patients, MRI did not detect brain malformations nor porencephaly, but only nonspecific findings such as asymmetric ventricular enlargement, diffuse periventricular leukoencephalopathy, and white matter thinning (77).

 Porencephaly communicates with the lateral ventricle.
-Imaging studies often give the impression that the cavity also communicates with the subarachnoid space overlying the cerebral hemisphere, but pathologically the pial membrane, and often some of the arachnoid, is nearly always preserved and prevents the free communication of fluid between the 2 spaces, though this membrane is so thin that it is below the resolution of CT or MRI.
+Imaging studies often give the impression that the cavity also communicates with the subarachnoid space overlying the cerebral hemisphere, but pathologically the pial membrane, and often some of the arachnoid, is nearly always preserved and prevents the free communication of fluid between the two spaces, though this membrane is so thin that it is below the resolution of CT or MRI.
 Loculated cysts within the deep white matter of the cerebrum that do not communicate with the ventricle are not porencephalic by definition.
 The walls of the cyst are smooth and not covered by reactive gliosis.
 The basal ganglia, cerebellum, and brainstem are usually not involved, but the thalamus may be small for the hypoplasia of the thalamic nuclei projecting to the affected cortex.
 Secondary degeneration of descending fiber systems, particularly the corticospinal tracts, depends on the location and extent of the lesion (16).
 Porencephalic cysts are often surrounded by a zone of polymicrogyria.
 These gyri are atrophic secondary to ischemia during development and, therefore, do not represent a primary disturbance of neuroblast migration or other primary malformations as does pachygyria.
 This polymicrogyria may or may not be evident by MR imaging.
-The gray matter surrounding porencephaly undergoes structural and functional changes for a prolonged period of time after the original injury (38).
+The gray matter surrounding porencephaly undergoes structural and functional changes for a prolonged period of time after the original injury (40).
 A further type of cortical malformation that may be observed in surviving cerebral cortical tissue adjacent to a porencephalic cyst is focal cortical dysplasia.
-In this case, the dysplasia result from a "maturational arrest" caused by the ischemic cerebral insult that was not so severe to include this zone in the frank infarction but that is severe enough to prevent maturation of the cortical lamination or transition from micro-columnar to laminar architecture shortly after midgestation (Sarnat and Sarnat 2013; 05).
-This type of malformation, together with the other dysplasia that occur adjacent to lesions acquired during early life, is termed focal cortical dysplasia IIId (Blumcke et al 2011).
+In this case, the dysplasia results from a "maturational arrest" caused by the ischemic cerebral insult that was not so severe to include this zone in the frank infarction but that is severe enough to prevent maturation of the cortical lamination or transition from micro-columnar to laminar architecture shortly after midgestation (55; 04).
+This type of malformation, together with the other dysplasia that occurs adjacent to lesions acquired during early life, is termed focal cortical dysplasia IIId (05).

 Prenatal and perinatal care may reduce the risk of porencephaly.
 Prevention of intrauterine asphyxia and prematurity, avoidance of toxins and infection during pregnancy, and close monitoring of the high-risk fetus during labor and delivery are of major importance.
 Recognition of maternal risk factors must lead to appropriate monitoring and, when available, treatment.
-Pregnancy at risk for fetal and neonatal alloimmune thrombocytopenia (ie, women with positive family history for the disorder, or who had a previous affected neonate) should be referred to a specialized center where information can be given about the risk of fetal hemorrhage, along with the benefits and risks of management strategies.
-With this regard, a characteristic antenatal and early postnatal neuroimaging pattern (ie, large hemispheric porencephaly associated with lateral ventriculomegaly) has been described in neonatal alloimmune thrombocytopenia (11; 68).
+Pregnancy at risk for fetal and neonatal alloimmune thrombocytopenia (ie, women with positive family history of the disorder, or who had a previous affected neonate) should be referred to a specialized center where information can be given about the risk of fetal hemorrhage, along with the benefits and risks of management strategies.
+With this regard, a characteristic antenatal and early postnatal neuroimaging pattern (ie, large hemispheric porencephaly associated with lateral ventriculomegaly) has been described in neonatal alloimmune thrombocytopenia (11).
 Recognition of this pattern could be useful in prompting the diagnosis and treatment in order to prevent the catastrophic sequelae of neonatal alloimmune thrombocytopenia in both the index case and subsequent offspring.
-In pregnant women carrying COL4A1 mutations, Cesarean section should be recommended to reduce the risk of vascular injury to the newborn as a result of birth trauma (61).
+Prenatal ultrasonography and /or MRI in a large cohort of patients harboring COL4A1/A2 variants detected the following characteristics: fetal ventriculomegaly with increased echogenicity and irregularity of the ventricular walls, deformed frontal horn, cerebellar anomaly, and fetal growth restriction (33; 24).
+In pregnant women carrying COL4A1 mutations, cesarean section is in fact recommended to reduce the risk of vascular injury to the newborn as a result of birth trauma (70).

 The possibility of familial occurrence from either maternal or genetic causes and the possible association with cerebral and extracerebral malformation must be considered.

-An accurate family history and examination must also be performed in apparently isolated cases to identify possible carriers of cerebral small vessel disease (33; 60).
+An accurate family history and examination must also be performed in apparently isolated cases to identify possible carriers of cerebral small vessel disease (69).
 In families carrying COL4A1 or COL4A2 mutations, genetic counseling is warranted.
-Genetic counseling must consider the high intra-familial variability of COL4A-related disorders, with a wide range of phenotype and the apparent incomplete penetrance, as well as the possibility of de novo mutations (19; Takenouchi et al 2015; 40).
+Genetic counseling must consider the high intra-familial variability of COL4A-related disorders, with a wide range of phenotypes and the apparent incomplete penetrance, as well as the possibility of de novo mutations (18; 65; 43).

-Couples who already have an affected child must be investigated for the mutation, and if 1 of the 2 parents carries the mutation, the couple should be informed of the risk for any following pregnancies.
+Couples who already have an affected child must be investigated for the mutation, and if one of the two parents carries the mutation, the couple should be informed of the risk for any following pregnancies.

-Porencephaly should be differentiated from schizencephaly, characterized by full-thickness clefts of cortical mantle surrounded or lined by polymicrogyria or heterotopic gray matter (23).
+Porencephaly should be differentiated from schizencephaly, characterized by full-thickness clefts of cortical mantle surrounded or lined by polymicrogyria or heterotopic gray matter (22).
 Encephaloclastic porencephalies are lined by white matter (02).
-MRI examination should differentiate between the 2 brain lesions.
+MRI examination should differentiate between the two brain lesions.

 In patients harboring COL4A1 mutations, with or without porencephaly, MR images may demonstrate changes in the periventricular and deep white matter with sparing of U fibers, and irregular dilatation of the lateral ventricles.
-MRI and CT scan may also show spot and linear calcification in the subependymal region, and around areas of porencephaly, in the deep cerebral white matter and in the basal ganglia (35).
+MRI and CT scans may also show spot and linear calcification in the subependymal region and around areas of porencephaly in the deep cerebral white matter and the basal ganglia (37).

-Mutational analysis of the COL4A1 and possibly COL4A2 gene, should be ideally performed in all infants with porencephaly of unknown cause, especially if retinal vascular tortuosity, congenital cataract, or renal cysts are associated or if the family history is positive for the symptoms included in the COL4A1 - COL4A2 phenotypes (60; 63; 65).
+Mutational analysis of the COL4A1 and COL4A2 genes should be ideally performed in all infants with porencephaly of unknown cause, especially if retinal vascular tortuosity, congenital cataract, or renal cysts are associated or if the family history is positive for the symptoms included in the COL4A1 – COL4A2 phenotypes (69; 72; 73; 23).
 In a case suspected or proven to have COL4A1 or COL4A2 mutations, a comprehensive evaluation aimed at detecting the possible involvement of the eyes, kidneys, heart, skin, and muscles must be performed.
-The following investigations have been proposed: evaluation of visual acuity, funduscopy, and slit-lamp examination; renal ultrasound scan or MRI; searching for proteinuria and hematuria; EKG; and creatine kinase (54).
+The following investigations have been proposed: evaluation of visual acuity, funduscopy, and slit-lamp examination; renal ultrasound scan or MRI; searching for proteinuria and hematuria; EKG; and creatine kinase (60).

 The management of porencephaly is that of the associated clinical manifestations: cerebral palsy, intellectual impairment, and seizures.